tomorrowdevs-projects/programming-basics-functions/projects/009-password-validation/README.md

 # Password Validation

-In this exercise you will write a function named **password validation** that determines whether a password is good.
+In this exercise you will write a function named **is valid password** that determines whether a password is good.
 We will define a good password to be a one that is:
 - at least 8 characters long
 - contains at least one uppercase letter